jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/01_data_acquisition/README.md

 fastq-dump --stdout --split-spot ${accession} 2>${accession}.log | reformat.sh in=stdin.fastq int=t verifypaired=t out1="${sample_ID}_R1.fastq.gz" out2="${sample_ID}_R2.fastq.gz" 2>>${accession}.log
 done

 # WARNING!
-This might not work if the R1 and R2 reads are different lengths... but I know that my data is okay.
+This might not work if the R1 and R2 reads are different lengths, for other datasets.
+The dataset used in this paper should be okay.
 ```

-## Part B: Enrichment cultures
+## Part B: Unassembled enrichment culture metagenomes
 ### 1. Data access
 Sequencing was performed on an Illumina HiSeq 2500 with 2x125 bp reads (see Methods).
 Raw reads for the project can be downloaded from NCBI as above.